 I was sick for a while and buying pots of tea ($10) and throat lozenges ($4) everywhere, and I splurged on beers ($7) and apple pies ($4) in Namche.
 Real budget travelers can expect to spend around $600 trekking the Three Passes Trek unguided.

 It’s a good idea to bring this entire sum of money with you when you start the trek.

-There are several ATMs in Namche Bazaar where you can stock up on rupees, but there’s a chance that they’re empty or not working.
-They all turn off during frequent power outages.
-The one I used there had a 10,000 rupee ($100) withdrawal maximum, with a 500 rupee ($5) withdrawal charge.
+Namche Bazaar has several ATMs where you can stock up on rupees, but there’s a chance that they’re empty or not working.
+ATMs all turn off during frequent power outages.
+The ATM I used there had a 10,000 rupee ($100) withdrawal maximum, with a 500 rupee ($5) withdrawal charge.